2023-24 Catalog

 Since the founding of the college in 1967, Central Florida has grown from a state and regional vacation spot to a dynamic hub for international business, industry, entertainment and education.
 Valencia offers courses, programs, and activities to international and U.S. students that respond to the needs of a global economy and a diverse community in order to enrich each campus culture and enhance learning opportunities with different perspectives and life experiences.

 Studying abroad is a truly immersive, life-changing experience.
 It offers students the chance to expand professional skills, increase academic success, gain cross-cultural perspectives, and explore international career opportunities.
 The SAGE Office supports students in achieving their study abroad goals by offering short-term, semester and exchange experiences.
 Internal and external scholarships are available, and students may have the option of using financial aid to help fund their studies.
-In addition to study abroad, SAGE supports internationalization efforts at home, including the Global Distinction program, where students have the opportunity to earn a medallion worn at graduation and an official distinction notation on their transcript.
-Ready to study abroad or join Global Distinction?
-Contact the SAGE Office for more information or visit https://valenciacollege.edu/students/study-abroad/
+In addition to study abroad, SAGE supports internationalization efforts at home, including the Global Distinction program (see below), virtual exchanges, global guest speakers, and international events.
+Visit the SAGE website for more information https://valenciacollege.edu/students/study-abroad/.

 The goal of Global Distinction (GD) is to prepare students to live and work in an interdependent and multicultural world, while having the knowledge, skills, and attitudes of a competent global citizen.
 To successfully earn the distinction, students must complete the GD orientation session, 4 internationalized courses from an approved list of courses, earn 15 points on co-curricular experiences that focus on global learning, and complete a capstone project showcasing the knowledge, skills, and attitudes of a global citizen.